 Note: Unlocking your bootloader will erase all data on your device, make sure you backup before attempting.
 This tutorial is not for unlocking the bootloader.
 If you haven’t done it already, look up the official Motorola procedure here.

-- Make sure you have Android SDK installed.
-If not download here.
+- Make sure you have Android SDK platform-tools installed.

 - Make sure you have the latest Motorola USB drivers installed.
 If not, download here.

 - Head over to this link by Motorola to check whether your device can be unlocked and get an unlock key.
 Follow the step by step procedure [clear and short].